-Then taking the 21″ rail, I placed the side with the pockets against the post.
+Then take the 21″ rail, I placed the side with the pockets against the post.
 Making sure the bottom was level with the mark but the sides were also flush.
-Then I attached the rail to the post using 3.5 inch screws.
+Then I attached the rail to the post using 3.5-inch screws.
 TIP: Give the rail some presser to attach it and work your way around the board to attach the screws.

-In the next couple of picture you will notice NO pocket hole on the side of the rail.
-I decided to add these after installing the post it make it more stable.
+In the next couple of pictures, you will notice NO pocket hole on the side of the rail.
+I decided to add these after installing the post to make it more stable.
 Don’t worry after adding the pockets you will not notice them!